Are you scoring in the 26–34 range on ACT Critical Reading? Do you want to raise that score as high as possible—to a perfect 36?

 - E: The influence of human development on ecology

-(I know the ACT only has 4 answer choices, but we'll just pretend they have 5 for this example).
+(I know the ACT only has four answer choices, but we'll just pretend they have five for this example to discuss the different kinds of wrong answers.)

 As you're reading these answer choices, a few of them probably started sounded really plausible to you.